What is a Wyoming Eviction Notice or Notice to Quit?

 Can I evict my tenant for unpaid rent in Wyoming?

 Normally, yes, and you can make a Wyoming Eviction Notice (specifically known as a 3-Day Notice to Pay Rent or Quit) to begin the process.
 However, due to the pandemic, there are some limitations and special protections in place for tenants who can't pay rent.
-Although the ban on eviction imposed by the CDC ends on July 31, the state of Wyoming is able to create and enforce its own standards for evictions.
-Keep up with the most recent guidelines for Wyoming or ask a local landlord-tenant lawyer, if you remain uncertain.
+Although the federal ban on eviction was struck down after being extended, the state of Wyoming is able to create and enforce its own standards for evictions.
+Keep up with the ask a local landlord-tenant lawyer , if you remain uncertain.

 If you plan to evict a tenant, it can be helpful to deliver a Notice of Eviction as a first step.
 Even if it isn't always mandated by law, this document can help you avoid court (as long as your tenant complies.)
 Some of the situations in which you may want to use one include: